anseki/gnirts/README.md

 // @/mangle
 ```

-The inside codes of the directives are replaced to obfuscated codes.
+The target code in the directive are replaced to obfuscated codes.
 The replaced code differs depending on the inside code of the directive:

 ### String literal